 There are several elements which contribute to meeting that aim.
 First, ICS provides a community of people who together work at building shared Christian philosophical insight.
 As an expression of our stress on community we refer to faculty and students as Senior Members and Junior Members.
 Second, we offer experience in interdisciplinary study and methods.
-Third, we help develop competence in critical study of the foundational problems in a major emphasis.
-Fourth, we give opportunity for the experience of some research on a question or problem having foundational import.

-The M.Phil.F. program is best suited to Junior Members who have academic concerns in mind.
-It can be a great benefit to anyone who wants to think about a Christian understanding of a specific field of academic study.
-Usually it serves as an disciplinary matters tends to permeate the entirety of our academic study.
+Third, we help develop competence in critical study of the foundational disciplinary matters tends to permeate the entirety of our academic study.
 If we let the basic biblical insights of Christian faith work their way out, from the bottom up, then in a most integral manner, our Christianity can decisively affect our studies.